 - Bake at 350°F oven for 10-14 minutes.
 If you want chewy cookies, take them out of the oven after 10-12 minutes.
 For crunchier cookies, take them out of the oven after 12 to 14 minutes.

 - Cool on wire rack, then enjoy!

 - When you measure the flour, do not shake to level the flour in the measuring cup.
 Overfill it, then use a sharp knife and slide it across the top.

 - Use room temperature butter.
 This is one of those things that can make or break a recipe.
 Butter temperature whether it's cold, melted or room temperature has a significant impact on the recipe.

-- I always have best results when I cook these cookies one baking sheet at a time in the middle of the oven.
-I recommend you do the same.
+- Bake cookies one sheet at a time in the middle of the oven.